gummyworm/monster/src/docs/debug-info.md

 ## DEBUG INFORMATION

 Debug information is stored in a few tables as described below.
 At a high level, these are:
-  - a "file table" for mapping file id's to file.
+  - a "file table" for mapping file id's to file name
   - a series of "blocks" that store ranges of addresses and lines for blocks of code
-  - a series of "line programs", state machines that resolve to addresses and line numbers when executed
+  - a series of _line programs_, state machines that resolve to addresses and line numbers when executed

 ### File Table
 The file IDs table maps filenames (implicitly) to an ID.
 The ID is simply